KhronosGroup/Vulkan-Headers/BUILD.md

 to build the install target.

-Build the `uninstall` target to remove the files from the install directory.

-    cmake --build . --target uninstall

 #### Build the Solution With Visual Studio

 Launch Visual Studio and open the "Vulkan-Headers.sln" solution file in the build directory.
 Build the `INSTALL` target from the Visual Studio solution explorer.

-Build the `uninstall` target to remove the files from the install directory.

-> Note: Since there are only the `INSTALL` and `uninstall` projects in the
-> solution, building the solution from the command line may be more efficient
-> than starting Visual Studio for these simple operations.

 ## Building On Linux